 Urgence, 2024

-Open studio curated by Fondation H Paris.
+Open studio curated by Fondation H Paris at

 Loudspeaker orchestra composed of a pocket radio, a radio-CD player, a cassette recorder, a Bluetooth speaker, two loudspeakers, a DVD player, photographs presented on an LCD screen, and a video projector.
 In the reading room: a documentary selection of nineteen books, 2024, Paris.